Timber Point Healthcare Center Abuse and Neglect Attorneys

 The nursing home also failed to have a medical condition medication assessment for “six residents reviewed for antipsychotic medications.”
 The surveyors said that “based on interview and record review, the facility failed to document the nonpharmacological interventions used [before] the administration of an ‘as needed’ antipsychotic medication and failed to document the behaviors warranting the use of an ‘as needed’ antipsychotic medication for one of eight residents reviewed for antipsychotic medications.”

 Do you believe that your grandparent, parent or spouse died prematurely or suffered serious injury while living at Timber Point Healthcare Center?
-If so, contact the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
+If so, contact the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
 Our law firm fights aggressively on behalf of Adams County victims of mistreatment living in long-term facilities including nursing homes in Camp Point.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys represent residents who were harmed by caregiver negligence or abuse.
 We have years of experience in successfully resolving recompense claims to ensure our clients receive the compensation they deserve.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.